 I can take a hint.
 Baby fever has taken over my blog.

-Whip up this delightful breakfast bar on Sunday afternoon and smile.
-You’re done with breakfast for the week.
-One pan easily makes enough to feed our family (three adults and one toddler) for at least the workweek.
+One pan easily makes enough to feed our family (two adults and one toddler) for at least a few days.
 By then we’re usually ready for something new, like buttermilk pancakes, so it works out well.* How much easier can it be?

-Oatmeal (nourishing and frugal), pastured eggs (packed with omega 3′s and protein), coconut oil (healthy saturated fat) and fruit are a wonderful way to start the day.
+Oatmeal (nourishing and frugal), pastured eggs (packed with omega 3’s and protein) and coconut oil (healthy saturated fat) are a wonderful way to start the day.
 Since my days are currently starting at 4am, I need some *wonderful* right about then.

 * If you’d prefer more variety you can freeze half and serve it every other day while alternating with other meals